mariobkp/capstone_1/README.md

 </p>

-Total Points or Total Cup Points are the primary attribute by which we'll guage the quality of a sample of coffee, so briefly want to look at the distribution of Total Cup Points.
+Total Points or Total Cup Points are the primary attribute by which we will guage the quality of a sample of coffee, so I briefly want to look at the distribution of Total Cup Points.
 I calculated the mean and standard deviation of the actual distribution in order to compare to a normal distribution with the same mean and standard deviation.
 Those values are 82.179 and 2.686 respectively.

 <p align="center">